sukykaur/AzureISO/IaaS WebApp/iso-iaaswa-overview.md

 This Azure Security and Compliance Blueprint provides guidance to deploy an infrastructure as a service (IaaS) environment suitable for a simple Internet-facing web application.
 This solution demonstrates ways in which customers can meet specific security and compliance requirements of ISO 27001 and 27018 and serves as a foundation for customers to build and configure their own web applications in Azure.

 This reference architecture, associated implementation guide, and threat model are intended to serve as a foundation for customers to adapt to their specific requirements and shouldn't be used as-is in a production environment.
-Deploying this architecture without modification is insufficient to completely meet the requirements of NIST SP 800-171.
+Deploying this architecture without modification is insufficient to completely meet the requirements of ISO 27001 and 27018.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components